lsprangers/lsprangers.github.io/docs/dsa/7. divide & conquer/index.md

 $\text{if } b \neq 0: GCD(A, B) = GCD(B, A \mod m)$

-So we recursively break down our 2 components, A and B, until one of them is 0 which ultimately gives us the final result
+So you recursively break down our 2 components, A and B, until one of them is 0 which ultimately gives us the final result